 The removal of regulated trees in unincorporated Alachua County requires a tree removal permit.
 This permit is necessary to help manage healthy canopy renewal.
 Depending on the size and quality of trees to be removed, mitigation plantings or fee in lieu of planting may be required.
 Similarly fines maybe assessed when regulated trees are removed without a permit.
-Request a tree permit form by emailing email@example.com to remove regulated trees in Alachua County, or call the Growth Management Department at 352-374-5249.
+Request a tree permit form by emailing email@example.com to remove regulated trees in Alachua County, or visit the Growth Management Tree Permitting webpage.

 Learn more about the Alachua County’s Tree and Native vegetation codes by visiting the Unified Land Development Code (ULDC) section 406, Article 2: Alachua County’s Trees and Native Vegetation Code.

 pruning, trimming, or removal on residential property.—

 purposes of this section, the term:

 means an onsite assessment performed in accordance with the tree risk